 5.0 Projections of future climate change

-A warming and wetter climate has varying effects on different weather and climate hazards (Figure 8).
+A warming and wetter climate has varying effects on different weather and climate hazards (Figure 8a).
 Projected changes in temperature through 2050 show a high degree of confidence in temperatures increasing, resulting in a higher frequency of warmer temperatures and heat waves.
+In northwestern Vermont, by the end of the century, temperatures over 86°F are projected to increase by at least 27 (57) days under the lower (higher) emissions scenario (Figure 8b).
 On the other hand, the most extreme cold temperatures will likely decline in magnitude slightly as arctic warming tends to diminish the strength of wintertime arctic air masses.
 Overall annual precipitation will likely increase, although at a slower rate than temperature (moderate confidence).
 Extreme precipitation events, such as those with 2” or greater precipitation in a 24-hour period, will likely increase in frequency (moderate confidence).

 Annual snowfall variability will likely remain high, with some wet winter seasons producing higher than average snowfall, as the climate remains cold enough to continue to support snowfall.
 However, the general trend is for more winter rain and reduced annual snowfall, especially in lower elevations and southern areas.
 Risks from power outages related to wet snowfall are expected to increase, as more winter storms will likely be closer to freezing where snowfall is wet or sticky in nature (moderate confidence).